thycotic/privman-docs/app-control/policies/examples/mac/inventory-pkg.md

 ![Use Go To File Details button](images/inventory/go-to.png)

-In the Resource Explorer a Administrator can now look at all the details from the inventory.
+In the Resource Explorer an Administrator can now look at all the details from the inventory.

 * Showing the list of applications: